 Silk Way West Airlines and Rolls-Royce have signed a TotalCare service agreement for Trent XWB engines that will power two Airbus A350 freighter aircraft.

-TotalCare is more than just an engine maintenance plan, it is a service concept based upon predictability and reliability.
-The agreement will give Silk Way West Airlines secured cost of operating and maintaining their Trent XWB engines through a dollar-per-flying-hour payment mechanism.
+TotalCare is more than just an engine maintenance plan; it is a service concept based on predictability and reliability.
+The agreement will give Silk Way West Airlines a secured cost of operating and maintaining their Trent XWB engines through a dollar-per-flying-hour payment mechanism.

 It will also deliver enhanced aircraft availability thanks to Rolls-Royce’s in-depth engine knowledge that draws on advanced engine health monitoring.